VOLTTRON/volttron/docs/source/core_services/drivers/BACnet-Proxy-Agent.rst

 the target device does not communication will happen without segmentation support and will be subject to those limitations.
-Consequently there is little reason to change the default settings outside of the max\_apdu\_length (the default is not the largest possible value).
+Consequently there is little reason to change the default settings outside of the **max_apdu_length** (the default is not the largest possible value).

--  **max\_apdu\_length** - (From bacpypes documentation) BACnet works on
+-  **max_apdu_length** - (From bacpypes documentation) BACnet works on
    lots of different types of networks, from high speed Ethernet to “slower” and “cheaper” ARCNET or MS/TP (a serial bus protocol used for a field bus defined by BACnet).
 For devices to exchange messages they have to know the maximum size message the device can handle.
    (End BACpypes docs)

-| This setting determines the largest APDU accepted by the BACnet
-virtual device.
-| Valid options are 50, 128, 206, 480, 1024, and 1476.
-Defaults to
+   This setting determines the largest APDU accepted by the BACnet virtual device.
+Valid options are 50, 128, 206, 480, 1024, and 1476.
-1024.(Optional)
+   Defaults to 1024.(Optional)

--  **object\_id** - ID of the Device object of the virtual bacnet device.
-Defaults to 599.
-(Optional)
--  **object\_name** - Name of the object.
+-  **object_name** - Name of the object.
 Defaults to "Volttron BACnet driver".
 (Optional)
--  **vendor\_id** - Vendor ID of the virtual bacnet device.
+-  **vendor_id** - Vendor ID of the virtual bacnet device.
 Defaults to
    15. (Optional)
--  **segmentation\_supported** - (From bacpypes documentation) A vast
+-  **segmentation_supported** - (From bacpypes documentation) A vast
    majority of BACnet communications traffic fits in one message, but there can be times when larger messages are convinient and more efficient.
 Segmentation allows larger messages to be broken up into segemnts and spliced back together.
 It is not unusual for “low power” field equipment to not support segmentation.
 (End BACpypes docs)

-Possible setting are segmentedBoth (default), segmentedTransmit, segmentedReceive, or noSegmentation (Optional)
+   Possible setting are "segmentedBoth" (default), "segmentedTransmit", "segmentedReceive", or "noSegmentation" (Optional)

-Device addressing
+Device Addressing
 -----------------

 In some cases it will be needed to specify the subnet mask of the virtual device or a different port number to listen on.
-The full format of the address is ADDRESS/SUBNET\_MASK:PORT.
+The full format of the BACnet device address is

+    ``<ADDRESS>/<NETMASK>:<PORT>``

+where ``<PORT>`` is the port to use and ``<NETMASK>`` is the netmask length.
+The most commmon value is 24.
+See http://www.computerhope.com/jargon/n/netmask.htm

 For instance if you need to specify a subnet mask of 255.255.255.0 and the IP address bound to the network port is 192.168.1.2 you would use the address

 ::